-If you want more from your trip, if you’re looking to take spectacular photographs of the highest quality, regardless of your skills with a camera, you should consider a dedicated African photo safari.
-The whole trip is focused on getting photographers of all abilities to the right place at the right time.
+If you want more from your trip to South Africa, if you’re looking to take spectacular wildlife photos of the highest quality, regardless of your skills with a camera, you should consider a dedicated African photo safari.
+The whole trip is focused on getting photographers of all skill levels to the right place at the right time.
 With a guide experienced in tracking and a professional wildlife photographer, you can expect to draw from their expertise and skills, and return home with spectacular images of your time in Africa.

-Most regular safaris are based on packing as many sights into each trip as possible.
+Most African photo safari tours are based on packing as many sights into each trip as possible.
 Large groups of tourists that might urge the driver to move onto the next animal once they’ve taken some pictures.

 They will track animals to where they congregate throughout the day when the sun is perfectly placed in the sky to create the perfect lighting.

-Once they get you there, they are quite happy to stay, to watch the animal’s behaviors change, and to move around to find better angles and lighting for your shots.
+Once they get you there, they are quite happy to stay, to watch the animal’s behaviours change, and to move around to find better angles and lighting for your shots.

-• Smaller groups on each tour create loads of space for camera equipment and for people to move around in the vehicle.
-The best photograph might not always be available from your seat, you may need to switch sides quickly, stand up, or generally move around.
+- The best photograph might not always be available from your seat, you may need to switch sides quickly, stand up, or generally move around in the jeep.

-Each safari comes fully-equipped with its very own professional wildlife photographer.
+Each wildlife tour comes fully-equipped with its very own highly professional wildlife photographer.

-That’s right, an expert wildlife photographer with a wealth of knowledge is just begging to be used, sat right alongside you.
+That’s right, an expert wildlife photographer with a wealth of knowledge just begging to be used, sat right alongside you.
 They will have intimate knowledge of the wildlife and bird species on a variety of animals.
 Don’t forget about their photography skills.

 From equipment advice to technical camera use, composition, and post-production issues, your pro’ photographer will be on hand.
 They have copious amounts of experience of taking the shots that you desire and love nothing more than assisting others to achieve the same standard of incredible photos.